Queen's Wharf Brisbane

 Showcasing Brisbane to the world

-The revitalised precinct provides improved facilities for community use and public events to showcase Brisbane to locals, interstate and international visitors.
+The revitalised precinct provides improved facilities for community use and public events.
+It’s set to showcase Brisbane to locals, and interstate and international visitors.

 The Queen's Wharf Brisbane (QWB) precinct marks where European settlement of Brisbane started over 190 years ago.
-The Queen's Wharf Brisbane area is a hub that connects parts of the city, including the Botanic Gardens, the Queen Street Mall, the Cultural Precinct, South Bank, the Parliamentary Precinct and the Brisbane River.
+The Queen's Wharf Brisbane area is a hub that connects parts of the city.
+This includes the Botanic Gardens, the Queen Street Mall, the Cultural Precinct, South Bank, the Parliamentary Precinct and the Brisbane River.

-The redevelopment area is state-owned land and is located between the Brisbane River and George Street and between Alice and Queen streets.
+The redevelopment area is state-owned land.
+It’s located between the Brisbane River and George Street and between Alice and Queen streets.
 The area contains state-owned heritage buildings, former government buildings and previously underutilised riverfront land under the Riverside Expressway.

-QWB is a unique and vibrant destination that attracts visitors and investment, reconnects the activity of the CBD to the river, restores and celebrates Brisbane's heritage, and integrates high quality public spaces.
+Queen’s Wharf Brisbane is a unique and vibrant destination.
+It attracts visitors and investment, reconnects the activity of the CBD to the river, restores and celebrates Brisbane's heritage, and integrates high quality public spaces.

 Upon completion, Queen's Wharf Brisbane will: